Igniters (Combustion control)

 Measuring emissions and caring for the environment are important issues for all of us, due to the strict environmental requirements today.
 With its long experience, Sintrol can take care of the regularity and reliability of emission measurements.
 The emission measurements required by the authorities are made with continuous analyzer systems, which Sintrol is responsible for designing and building.
 Measurements ensure that TRS, NOx, CO, SO2, O2, particles are not exceeded, and production meets environmental requirements.

-Flow measurement (Emissions measured with continuous analyzers)
+Flow measurements (Emissions measured with continuous analyzers)

 In accordance with official requirements, emission measurements must be monitored continuously.
 These measurements ensure that nitrogen oxide emission limits are not exceeded and production meets environmental requirements.
 When measuring emissions, concentration values alone are not enough, and flow measurements can be used to make volume flows through the calculated actual emission values.